 If you still have questions, FindLaw's Answers child custody forum is specifically devoted to child custody and support issues.

-Some questions are very case specific (like not telling a spouse where a child is located in state) and can't easily summarized or answered.
-What is more, the answer to questions like moving a child from a home state (or even county) vary by jurisdiction.
-If you are dealing with custody or visitation interference, or have related concerns, consider speaking with a family law attorney near you for some peace of mind.
+Some custody or visitation questions are very case specific and can't be easily summarized or answered.
+What's more, the answer to questions like moving a child from a home state (or even county) vary by jurisdiction.
+If you're dealing with custody or visitation interference, or have related concerns, consider speaking with a family law attorney near you to see how the law can help.